namazbaev/portfolio-site/README.md

 #portfolio

 Runs the app in the development mode.\
-Open https://shakxzod-portfolio.netlify.app to view it in the browser.
+Demo https://shakxzod-portfolio.netlify.app to view it in the browser.